Donaim/time-tracking-server/README.md

 # Documentation

+Code documentation is available online at [https://donaim.github.io/time-tracking-server/](github).
-To generate documentation run `npm install && npm run docs` and then open `docs/index.html`.
+To get it locally, run `npm install && npm run docs` and open `docs/index.html`.

 Server API reference is available at `localhost:3000/api` when server is run.
 It is generated with `Nest.js/swagger`, so it is human-readable.